splunk-soar-connectors/msgraphforsharepoint/README.md

 ## action: 'search file'

-Removes a folder from a SharePoint site
+Search for files/folders in a SharePoint drive by name or content

 Type: **generic** <br>
 Read only: **True**